 Fees range from $30,925 for FS1 up to $45,885 for Year 13, making it one of the most expensive international schools in Singapore.
-Additional fees an application fee of $500, a one-off capital levy of $3,500 and a one-off enrolment fee of $3,500.
-For the founding Year, NLCS (Singapore) is waiving the capital levy.
+Additional fees include an application fee of $500, a one-off capital levy of $3,500 and a one-off enrolment fee of $3,500, which is fairly typical for the big international schools.
+For the founding year, NLCS (Singapore) is waiving the capital levy.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.

 Are you looking for a place for your child, and want help from our school consultants?
 If so, click on the link below, and we will forward your request for information to the school or schools of the same type that we are confident have availability.
 This is a free service for our readers.
 Request Information